Sunday, 16 January 2011

 During my teaching career, I put together many pages of notes on Candide by Voltaire.
 Now that I am retired I am putting them on the Internet so that fellow teachers and also students of French Literature can use them.

-(Please click on the chosen title to access notes)
+(Please click on one of the 18 numbered titles below to access

 1) SUMMARY OF THE BOOK WITH COMMENTARY